Sciatica in itself is the name given to the set of symptoms experienced by someone when their sciatic nerve is pinched.

 - Medication – which can offer temporary relief from pain

-- Specific injections (such as muscle relaxants) that target the sciatic nerve – just like with medication, these also provide only temporary relief
+- Specific injections (such as muscle relaxants and steroid injections) that target the sciatic nerve – just like with medication, these also provide only temporary relief

 - For very extreme cases, and as last resort, surgery is considered as an option